MitHC SST Rocket Glider Kit

 - Glue each control horn in place on the bottom of the surface, the holes should be pointing toward the front of the model and the pushrod should be closest to the body tube.
 Repeat on the other side.

 - Put some CA on the top of the control surface where the horn prongs stick through, this locks it in place.

-- Test fit the upper and rear canards into their slots, make sure the canards are perpendicular to the tube and the front ventral is aligned with the vertical fin and glue in place with foam safe CA+.
+- Test fit the forward dorsal and rear body canards into their slots, make sure the canards are perpendicular to the tube and the front dorsal is aligned with the vertical fin and glue in place with foam safe CA+.

 - Test fit then glue the canards into the nose cone using CA or model cement, make sure they are parallel with the wing.

 The basic construction is now complete.